dadrian/dadrian.io/content/blog/posts/college-football-covid-institutions.md

 should be, we need broader change than who leads the University of Michigan.

 This does not mean that we should give up, or that we should not hold individuals accountable.
-It is not a fatalist message, but a hopefully one.
+It is not a fatalist message, but a hopeful one.
 It means that if we concentrate on fixing broken systems than the personalities within them, then we can create a more equitable future that doesn’t rely on the quality of any one individual.
 I look at everything